-- Assessing market size and potential of a new business opportunity and developing a market entry strategy
+- Assessing market size and potential of a new business line and developing market entry strategy

 - Creating a marketing and sales strategy for an existing enterprise

-- Creating a dashboard to report financial and operational metrics
+- Creating an integrated dashboard to report financial and operational metrics across platforms

 - Creating an operations plan for a new enterprise/business unit

-- MBA candidate or other relevant graduate degree program candidate (e.g., MPP, MPA, MSW, MPH)
+- MBA candidate or other relevant graduate degree program candidate (e.g., MPP, MPA, MSW)

 - Sense of humor and humility

-- Enjoy working independently, with some degree of flexibility and ambiguity while also being part of a team, exchanging ideas and insights
+- Enjoy working autonomously while being part of a team, exchanging ideas and insights

-- Interns placed at a social enterprise within REDF’s Portfolio will work on-site at that organization in the Austin, Boston, Chicago, Denver, Los Angeles, Portland, San Francisco (Bay Area), and Seattle.
+- Interns are placed at social enterprises within REDF’s Portfolio in the following locations: Austin, Boston, Chicago, Denver, Los Angeles, Portland, San Francisco (Bay Area), and Seattle

-- The length of the internship is 10 weeks and the salary is $1,000/week.
-(Students are often eligible for a supplemental grant from their school’s internship fund.)
+- The internship is 10 weeks and the salary is $1,000/week.
+REDF is a 501c3 organization and students could be eligible for a supplemental grant from their school’s internship fund

 REDF is an equal opportunity employer and is committed to a policy of equal treatment and opportunity in every aspect of its relations with staff members and prospective employees, and will not discriminate against applicants for employment because of race, creed, color, national origin, age, disability, marital status, sex, or sexual orientation.
 REDF encourages employment applications from people who are representative of the culturally and ethnically diverse communities REDF serves.
 Pursuant to the San Francisco Fair Chance Ordinance, REDF will consider for employment qualified applicants with arrest and conviction records.